 Giesen’s first vineyard, established in 1981, was located south of Marlborough in Burnham, an area on the outskirts of Christchurch.
 The Giesen brothers, Alex, Marcel and Theo, originally from Germany, cultivated the world’s southernmost vineyard at the time.
 In 1993, they moved north to Marlborough, where they purchased and converted a dairy farm into vineyards.
 The Giesen family now own and manage 13 vineyard sites in Marlborough, mainly the Wairau Valley, planted primarily to Sauvignon Blanc and Pinot Noir, with organic viticulture playing a significant role in several locations.

 Bell Hill Vineyard, so named for the bell-like shape on the southern side of its hill, was established in 1997 by Marcel Giesen and Sherwyn Veldhuizen.
-Situated in an ancient, north-facing limestone quarry in the Weka Pass, North Canterbury, the vineyard now covers 2 hectares of high-density plantings.
+Situated in an ancient, north-facing limestone quarry in Waikari (adjacent to Weka Pass Historic Reserve), North Canterbury, the vineyard now covers 2 hectares of high-density plantings.
 The Weka Pass area was previously unplanted with grapes, but Marcel and Sherwyn were drawn to the pure chalky limestone soils and calcareous clays.
 With a delicate touch and focus on excellence, Marcel and Sherwyn are passionate about using Burgundian techniques to craft their stunning range of Chardonnay and Pinot Noir wines.
-Biodynamic farming is also at the heart of their vineyard activities, as they believe it is integral to growing top quality fruit, whilst allowing for the ultimate expression of this unique terroir.

 We are thrilled to be working with Domaine Rewa, an up and coming producer from the Central Otago.
 With a tiny 5.5ha single vineyard nestled in the foothills of the Pisa Range on the unique fluvial terrace, owner Philippa Fourbet, together with winemaker Pete Bartle, is pursuing her lifelong dream of producing refined wines from her homeland in Central Otago inspired by the elegance of Burgundy.
 These superbly pure and perfumed wines are produced following a biodynamic regime in order to fashion the best possible expressions of their Central Otago terroir.